sdubey72/Data-Visualization-of-Indian-Premier-League/README.md

 In this project we follow below steps

-1. We install all the required library in Anaconda
+1. We install all the required library in Anaconda's Jupyter notebook
-2. Import the vgsales csv file
+2. Import the csv file using pandas
-3. Check for any NA/NaN and remove them
-4. Using Matplotlib to plot a line chart
-5. Using Matplotlib to plot a bar plot
-6. Using Matplotlib to plot a pie chart
-7. Using Matplotlib to plot a scatter plot
-8. Visualization using Seaborn
+3. Plot graphs.

 ## Graph Images
 ![GitHub Logo](/1.PNG)